WP-Cassify/wp-cassify-develop/readme.txt

 https://wpcassify.wordpress.com/

+= Requirements =

+* Require php5-curl package
+* Require at least PHP version 5.3.10

 = Features included =

+* Tested with CAS Server version 4.1.4
+* Compatible with CAS Protocol version 2 and 3
 * Authorization rule editor
 * Automatic user creation if not exist in Wordpress database
-* You can customize CAS Ticket parsing thanks to XPath Query
+* Compatible with Wordpress Access Control Plugin
 * You can choose CAS User attributes you want to populate.
-Then you can access them via PHP Session.
+Then you can access them via PHP Session
 * Manage URL White List to bypass CAS Authentication on certain pages
 * Network activation allowed
 * You can set logout URL.
-This perform a logout redirection avec CAS Logout.
+This perform a logout redirection avec CAS Logout

 == Installation ==